Hans Schemm: Nazi Party career

+On 10 March 1933, when the Nazis seized control of the Bavarian state government, Schemm was made the Staatskommissar (State Commissioner) in charge of education and culture, and also was appointed one of the state's representatives to the Reichsrat until its abolition on 14 February 1934.

+After Schemm's arch-enemy Friedrich Puchta was taken into "protective custody" on the night of 9/10 March 1933, like many other political opponents of the National Socialists throughout Germany, Schemm personally delivered him to Sankt Georgen prison on 10 March.
+When Puchta was transferred to Dachau concentration camp on 24 April, Schemm made sure that Puchta was placed in the dreaded Barrack VII, which was considered a penal camp.

 On 16 March 1933, the Reichsstatthalter (Reich Governor) of Bavaria, Franz Ritter von Epp, appointed Schemm as the Acting State Minister for Education and Culture.
 On 12 April he was made permanent minister and "Leader of Cultural and Educational Affairs of Bavaria" in the cabinet of Minister-President Ludwig Siebert.
 At the same time, he officially left school service.
 In October 1933, Schemm became a member of the Academy for German Law.
 He was a holder of the Golden Party Badge and was also granted honorary citizenship of Bayreuth.
 On 17 November 1933, he became head of the Office for the NSLB within the leadership of the Nazi Party.
 On 1 April 1934, Schemm was named head (Hauptamtsleiter) of the Main Office for Education at the Brown House, the national headquarters of the NSDAP.

 Schemm has been described as "perhaps the most skilled and dynamic of Franconia's Nazi leaders."
 However, his political positions were clearly antidemocratic, anti-Semitic and anti-Communist, as can be seen in some of his quotations: